A3 Problem Solving for Health Care Leaders

-When it comes to diagnosing and treating their patients, most physicians are superb problem solvers.
+About: When it comes to diagnosing and treating their patients, most clinicians are superb problem solvers.
 But can they apply this rigorous scientific thinking to all aspects of their work?

 A3 problem solving is an effective, flexible approach to analyzing a problem and developing countermeasures to close the gap.
 This two-session, hands-on workshop will introduce you to the elements of A3 thinking, and how an A3 can be used to close gaps in safety, quality, timeliness and efficiency.